stennety/mywebsite/_posts/2019-06-06-sql-workshop.md

 ---
-layout: post
+layout: "post"
-title: SQL Workshop
+title: "SQL Workshop"
 ---

 Because of security issues I did a very small SQL workshop in my company focused on SQL Injections.

 So I explain them what they are, what the issues are and how to ensure not having any issues with them.
 Also some more topics in a rough walkthrough like proper database design and some best practices.

 <!--more-->

 ## SQL Injection